Chelsea freed to spend again in January as transfer ban is halved by CAS | Goal.com

 The Blues were, however, quick to lodge appeals to the relevant authorities.

-FIFA refused to buckle when seeing their ruling contested, but CAS have stated that restrictions can now be lifted.
+FIFA refused to buckle when seeing their ruling contested, but CAS has stated that restrictions can now be lifted.

 “The following sanctions have now been imposed by the CAS: CFC is banned from registering any new players, either nationally or internationally, for one (1) entire registration period, which the club already served during the 2019 summer registration period.